IsobeHiroshi/React-Bill-Splitter/README.md

 ## How to Build and Run App

+- Execute `npm install` to install all the necessary node package.
 - `npm dev` will boot nodemon with app.js in root folder, which listens to local port 8080.
 - `npm watch` will compile webpack configuration file.